 The Capresso Infinity is a nice upgrade if you have started from an electrical blade grinder, which does not provide consistency and tends to overheat the beans.
 The burr grinder works with accuracy providing full control over your grinds.
 Of course the Capresso Infinity is not perfect, it has a low price but it is a very consistent machine producing 16 different grind settings.

 The Capresso Infinity is very well built.
 It is designed with functionality in mind and can evidently withstand everyday abuse for years.
 The body is mostly plastic, however, it is a hardened plastic and looks very good.
-It is a premium looking grinder at would easily blend into most kitchens.
+It is a premium looking grinder and it would easily blend into most kitchens.
 It is a beautiful looking appliance, perfect for apartment living.
-The 8.8-ounce hopper is very compact and does not stick out, like with most hoppers on other machines.
+The 8.8-ounce hopper is very compact and does not stick out, like with most hoppers on other machines, as mentioned in our full Capresso Infinity review.

 This grinder is fairly easy to use.
 It offers only the most basic functions and 16 grind size settings.
 This number is more than enough for a starter home grinder.
 There is a timer switch with some reference numbers, but cleaning the machine is a little time-consuming.
 Because the grounded coffee tends to go into crevices due to the static.
 A layer of anti-static coating would have made cleaning the grinder very easy.